-All things considered, obtaining a secured credit card is probably the best first step in successfully rebuilding personal credit.
+Obtaining a secured credit card is probably the best first step in successfully rebuilding personal credit.

 Consider this scenario: you’ve been juggling payables to ensure that payroll clears and your employees get paid on time.
 You’ve done the right thing in a tough time by prioritizing payroll over unsecured debt.
 However, as a result, you’ve become 30 days (or more) late on one of your business credit cards.
 This will undoubtedly leave a negative remark on your personal credit report, weighing down your overall score.

-Fortunately, you have a good shot at getting rid of these negative remarks, so long as you’ve either come current on the account in question, or have settled and closed it.
+Fortunately, you have a good shot at getting rid of these negative remarks, so long as you’ve either come current on the account in question or have settled and closed it.

 The approach you’re going to utilize is known as a “goodwill adjustment”.
-Essentially you are going to use the power of persuasion by writing a detailed letter to the creditor and requesting that the negative remark be erased from your credit report.
+Essentially you are going to use the power of persuasion by writing a detailed letter to the creditor and requesting that the negative remark gets erased from your credit report.

 Here are some things to keep in mind when writing a goodwill adjustment letter: